mkanyar/keeper-app/README.md

-This is a Keeper Application using reactJS
+This is a clone of the keeper react app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts